Tonewoods Explained!

 Ebony has been a popular fretboard tone wood choice for years.
 There are two varieties used in fretboard construction; African and Asian.
 The Asian variety often features brown stripes that many players find ugly or distracting when they are looking for frets, which means that it’s the African alternative with its uniform black colour that is more commonly found on guitar fretboards.

-Ebony is a particularly popular choice amongst metal bands where its blackness is always appreciated, but is commonly found on high-end acoustic models too.
-A fully black piece of ebony might look the part, but doesn't it sounds better than so-called "Smokey Ebony".
-This is ebony that isn't fully black and has lighter tints scattered through.
-Taylor for example, uses a lot of Smokey Ebony.
-They do this because this is better for the environment.
-Most guitar companies want the blackest ebony, making them throw away the perfectly good Smokey Ebony.
-This results in large piles of waste.
+Ebony is a particularly popular choice among metal bands where its blackness is always appreciated, but is also often found on high-end acoustic models.
+A completely black piece of ebony may look good, but it sounds no better than the so-called ‘Smokey Ebony’.
+This is ebony that is not completely black and has lighter tones scattered through it.
+Taylor, for example, uses a lot of Smokey Ebony.
+They do this because it is better for the environment.
+Most guitar companies want the blackest ebony, so they throw away the perfectly good Smokey Ebony.
+This results in big piles of waste.

 Ebony is a very dense and heavy but smooth hardwood.
 It differs to maple in that is has a higher natural oil content, and this means that it can be left unfinished.
 This is an appealing trait to many players who tend to refer to it as playing ‘fast’ because of its natural hard, smooth, and ‘unsticky’ feel.
 It also wears very well and will hold up to years of playing, more so than some of the less dense options available like rosewood.